Skip to content

 Prerequisites

 To enable EMQX to communicate with Snowflake and efficiently transfer data, it is necessary to install and configure the Snowflake Open Database Connectivity (ODBC) driver.
+This driver enables EMQX to write data to a Snowflake stage.
 It acts as the communication bridge, ensuring that data is properly formatted, authenticated, and transferred.

 For more information, refer to the official ODBC Driver page and the license agreement.